 After each workout, you should have an appropriate amount of time to cool down and prepare your body for recovery.
 Regular massage, rolling, and stretching is thoroughly recommended to loosen up tight muscles and aid recovery after each session.
 I have a stretch, yoga, and roll routine after every workout that relaxes my muscles and helps support my next workout.

-Hydrating and replacing lost salts and glucose is important during and after a session and can provide a significant improvement to your performance and recovery time.
+Hydrating and replacing lost salts and glucose is important during and after a session and can provide a significant improvement in your performance and recovery time.
 Healthy foods that are rich in nutrients are crucial to aid your performance, and you should avoid low-quality junk foods.

 Heat, ice, and compression are some methods that can further assist and speed up recovery in the muscles.
 These methods direct the body’s attention to specific areas by providing an increase in blood flow.

 Working on hip flexors, abductors, and other minor muscles will strengthen and support the quadriceps, hamstrings, and glutes.
-I typically perform a routine every two weeks that focusses on all the areas around the hips and also the ankles.
+I typically perform a routine every two weeks that focus on all the areas around the hips and also the ankles.